Brunner-neutrino-lab/Lab_Environmental_Monitor/Assembly_Guide.md

 ### Fan and Bracket

-* With the use of the '''M4 nuts''' and '''M4x16mm screws''', clamp the fan onto the bracket.
+* With the use of the **M4 nuts** and **M4x16mm screws**, clamp the fan onto the bracket.
 Ideally, the fan should be oriented such that the air should flow from below the bracket through the fan.
 This would ensure that the hot air is leaving the chip and going out of the case.
 Here are 2 photos showing how it should look like once attached.

 ![photo](DOCS/Photos/Fan_Bracket1.jpg)